Solve/Next

 Arrival and first encounter—a live performance

 Arrival in Paris.
-Evening introduction with the European partner team.
-The programme opens not with a briefing but with attendance at a live performance—theatre, dance or opera, depending on scheduling.
+Evening introduction with the European faculty.
+The program opens not with a briefing but with a live performance—theater, dance, or opera, depending on scheduling.
 Participants encounter the challenge before any methodology is introduced.
 Debrief dinner: what did you notice?
 What assumptions did you bring in—and find confirmed or disrupted?

 01